-The survey sample was segmented into subgroups according to the respondent's work type, organisation size, respondent experience length, and CAD and BIM knowledge.

-ANOVA was adopted to analyse the differences in the perception of benefits and critical barriers to the BIM implementation in Algeria, as indicated by Liu et al. (2019).
+The survey sample was segmented into subgroups according to the respondent's work type, organisation size, respondent experience length and CAD and BIM knowledge.
+Analysis of variance (ANOVA) was adopted to analyse the differences in the perception of benefits and critical barriers to BIM implementation in Algeria, as indicated by Liu et al. (2019).
 An F-value and a p-value were calculated for each factor by taking the level of significance of 5%.
 A p-value lower than 0.05 suggests that differences were found between the groups of respondents.
-To identify the source of differences, univariate ANOVA tests were conducted as indicated in Yuksel et al. (2000).
+To identify the source of differences, univariate ANOVA tests were conducted as indicated by Yuksel, Kanık and Baykara (2000).

-4. ANALYSIS AND RESULTS
+ANALYSIS AND RESULTS

-4.1.
 Profile of Respondents

 A summary of the background information of the respondents is presented in Table 2.
-The respondents consist of architects with 60% working in a design firm, 25% working for a project owner, and 15% working for a contractor.
-The age of respondents varies between 20 and 60 years.
-More than 80% of respondents ranged from 20 to 39 years.
-The organisation size of respondents varies from 01 employer (10%) to more than 10 employers (24%).
-41% of the respondents had their organisation size with less than 5 employers, and 25% with 05 to 10 employers.
+The respondents consist of architects with 60% working in a design firm, 25% working for a project owner and 15% working for a contractor.
+The age of respondents varies between 20 years old and 60 years old.
+More than 80% of respondents ranged from 20 years old to 39 years old.
+The organisation size of respondents varies from 1 employee (10%) to more than 10 employees (24%).
+41% of the respondents had their organisation size with less than 5 employees and 25% with 5 to 10 employees.